Mae Louise Miller: Childhood in Slavery

-Mae alleges that, starting at 5 years old, she was repeatedly raped along with her mother by the white men of the Gordon family.
+Mae reported that, starting at 5 years old, she was repeatedly raped along with her mother by the white men of the Gordon family.
 Miller would get sent to the landowner's house and "raped by whatever men were present".
-Mae recounted that she was threatened with violence to keep this abuse secret from her father: "They told me, 'If you go down there and tell [your father, Cain Wall Sr.], we will kill him before the morning.'
-I knew there wasn't anyone who could help me."
+Mae recounted that she was threatened with violence to keep this abuse secret from her father.

 Mae said she didn't run for a long time because, "What could you run to?
 We thought everybody was in the same predicament."
-Mae recounted first running away at 9 years old, but she was returned to the farm by her brothers, where her father told her that if she ran away, "they'll kill us."
+Mae recounted first running away at 9 years old, but she was returned to the farm by her brothers, where her father told her that if she ran away, they would be killed.
 The Wall family obtained their freedom in 1961, which is sometimes inaccurately given as 1962 or 1963.
-Then 18, Mae refused to do housework for another family in Kentwood, LA, and ran away after the owner threatened to kill her.
+Then 18, Mae refused to do housework for another family in Kentwood, Louisiana, and ran away after the owner threatened to kill her.
 "I remember thinking they're just going to have to kill me today, because I'm not doing this anymore."
 In early 1961, an aunt of Mae's from northern Alabama "sneaked us away" on a "horse and wagon" and helped them to relocate.